DigitalCampus/django-oppia/docs/dev/install.rst

 should be awarded.

-* Exactly how you call ``cron.py`` will depend on your environment, but as an example on my development server (and using virtualenv) I use a wrapper shell script with the following content::
+* Exactly how you call ``cron.py`` will depend on your environment, but as an example on our development server (and using virtualenv) we use a wrapper shell script with the following content::

 	#!/bin/bash

-	cd /home/alex/data/development/oppia_core/env/ # <- path to my virtualenv
+	cd /home/alex/data/development/oppia_core/env/ # <- path to virtualenv
 	source bin/activate # <- activate the virtualenv

-	PYTHONPATH="${PYTHONPATH}:/home/alex/data/development/" # <- path to my Django project root
+	PYTHONPATH="${PYTHONPATH}:/home/alex/data/development/" # <- path to Django project root

 	export PYTHONPATH
-	export DJANGO_SETTINGS_MODULE=oppia_core.settings # <- my main Django settings (relative to the Django project path)
+	export DJANGO_SETTINGS_MODULE=oppia_core.settings # <- main Django settings (relative to the Django project path)

 	python /home/alex/data/development/django-oppia/oppia/cron.py # <- full path to the cron.py file

 * This script handles activating the virtualenv correctly and ensuring all the Django modules/apps can be accessed.
-I then have my cron call this wrapper script every 2 hours.
+We then have my cron call this wrapper script every 2 hours.